S. V. Sahasranamam: Career

 Several years after he joined T. K. S. Nataka Sabha, Sahasranamam started his own theatre group titled "Seva Stage".
 With that, he staged several popular plays such as Kangal, Irulum Oliyum and Vadivelu Vaathiyar.
 These plays were later adapted into feature films and were commercially successful.
 He also adapted the novels of writers such as B. S. Ramiah, T. Janakiraman and Ku Pa Rajagopalan, and made them into feature films.
 Although Sahasranamam was also successful in cinema, having acted in over 200 films since debuting in that field with Menaka (1935), he always considered theatre his main interest.

 Awards

 Sahasranamam won the Sangeet Natak Akademi Award for Acting (Tamil) in 1967, and received the Sangeetha Kalasikhamani award in 1980 by the Indian Fine Arts Society, Chennai.

+Personal life

+Sahasranamam's son S. V. S. Kumar is also an actor.

 Illness and death

 Between March 1974 and February 1988, Sahasranamam had suffered more than five heart attacks.
 He had chosen the artists for the play Nandha Vilakku, authored by novelist/dramatist Krishnamani, and asked them to come for a rehearsal on 21 February.
 But he suffered a heart attack on 19 February 1988 and died at 4:30 pm IST.
-Sahasranamam's son S. V. S. Kumar is also an actor.